-- Recruitment channels should be contextually and culturally appropriate so participants feel comfortable from the initial encounter with the program.
+After identifying priority populations, rural programs should choose outreach efforts.
+Successful diabetes programs use multiple outreach methods.
+Outreach should be contextually and culturally appropriate so participants feel comfortable from their initial encounter with the program.

 - Print media